Debt Management: Strategies for Financial Stability in 2025

 - Essential for many to pursue higher education but often burdensome upon graduation.

-- Federal loan programs offer options for income-driven repayment and forgiveness under certain conditions.
+- Federal loan programs continue to offer options for income-driven repayment and forgiveness under certain conditions.

 Mortgages